mat-s/100-days-of-code/r1-log.md

 ### Day 2: January 27, 2021
 **Today's Progress**: I worked more on the content model and included the first dummy content in Contentful.
 Normaly using Sublime to code, I installed VS Code to also learn another editor.
 Then I set up a Gatsby project and connected it to Contentful.
 Having both up and running, I started digging a bit with GraphQL

+### Day 3: January 28, 2021
+**Today's Progress**: Today I worked more on my first Gatsby steps on bringing the content from Contentful into my code.
+Very basic Gatsby steps.